brooklynrail/brooklynrail-platform/content/events/2021/10/i-do-fly-after-summer-merrily-robert-longo.md

 ---
 title: "I do fly / After summer merrily: Robert Longo "
-deck: Featuring Longo and Jason Rosenfeld.
+deck: Featuring Longo and Jason Rosenfeld
 summary: Artist Robert Longo joins Rail Editor-at-Large Jason Rosenfeld for a conversation.
 We conclude with a poetry reading by I.S.
 Jones.
 people: